Buy your own zip code: towns for sale in Montana, Wyoming

 Barbara Walker, 52, is selling the structures and land that make up Pray, Montana, a five-acre town with a commercial building, trailer court and post office set against the backdrop of the Absaroka-Beartooth Wilderness.

-The area, known as Paradise Valley, once was home to cattle ranchers whose landholdings have since been carved into exclusive developments where celebrity neighbours include actor Jeff Bridges.
+The area, known as Paradise Valley, once was home to cattle ranchers whose landholdings have since been carved into exclusive developments where celebrity neighbors include actor Jeff Bridges.

 Pray, named for a Montana congressman, Charles N. Pray, was purchased by the family of Walker's late husband in 1953.